 - Ironic Nursery Tune: The opening credits are accompanied by creepy children's voices singing "Ring Around the Roses".
 Later, when Jessie is on the bus alone and sees Railroad Jack on horseback, the same voices recite a nursery rhyme about Jack.

 - Jerk Jock: Steven, who wears a football jersey and spends his time tossing a football, picks on the albino Brian and the fat kid Harold; wants to bang every girl but refuses to commit to any of them; and—on being told that Maya is deaf—describes it as 'hot'.

 - Language Barrier: Maya is deaf and communicates via sign language.
 After her cousin Sommer is killed, there is no one to translate for her.
 Interestingly, the Big Bad Railroad Jack does understand sign language.

 - Powerful Pick: Railroad Jack's weapon of choice is a railroad pick axe.

 - Scary Black Man: Mr. Steele must be the most terrifying museum curator in history, and delights in telling the kids stories about all the horrific ways you can be killed by a train.

-- Shrinking Violet: Jessie (who is implied to be being abused at home) is shy and reserved, and given to hiding behind her Peek-a-Bangs.
+- Shrinking Violet: Jessie (who is implied to be being abused at home) is shy and reserved, and given to hiding behind her bangs.

-- Teaser-Only Character: The sailor and his bride killed by Railroad Jack in the pre-title sequence.
+- Teaser-Only Character: The sailor and his bride are killed by Railroad Jack in the pre-title sequence.

-- Teen Pregnancy: The opening scene has Shawn's girlfriend telling him that she is pregnant, and that she plans to keep the baby.
-Later in the film, Shawn resolves that if he makes it out of this alive, he is going to stand by her and be the best husband and father he can.
+- Teen Pregnancy: The opening scene has Shawn's girlfriend telling him that she is pregnant and that she plans to keep the baby.
+Later in the film, Shawn resolves that if he makes it out of this alive, he is going to stand by her and be the best husband and father he can be.
 He doesn't make it.